Dane County Humane Society celebrates 100 years of animal care

 Wisconsin, after all, could be the place where he finds love and puts his past of living on the streets behind him.

-At one year old and 52 pounds, Spencer is one of a dozen animals hoping to be adopted at the Dane County Humane Society.
-Tweedles the rat, Coal the cat and Mike the guinea pig are also pinning their hopes on find a new home.
+At 1 year old and 52 pounds, Spencer, a dog, is one of a dozen animals hoping to be adopted at the Dane County Humane Society.
+Tweedles the rat, Coal the cat, and Mike the guinea pig, are also pinning their hopes on find a new home.

 Pet adoptions spiked when the COVID-19 stay-at-orders hit last spring and DCHS officials say it hasn’t slowed down.